Andre Derain Mountains At Collioure

 The Fauves had their first presentation at Salon d'Automne in Paris in 1905.
-Their brilliantly shaded and reckless paintings differentiated against the Renaissance mold that was shown close by.
-The development was fleeting, just enduring between 1905 to 1910.
-However, it significantly affected the workmanship developments which pursued, specific in relation to the utilization of reflection and shading.
+Their brilliantly shaded paintings differentiated against the Renaissance style that was displayed close by.
+The development of Fauvism was fleeting, just enduring 5 years between 1905 to 1910.
+However, it significantly affected the development of various art styles.

 Andre Derain Biography

 André Derain was one of the primary French fauvist artists.
-He built up his initial style in association with Maurice de Vlaminck, whom he met in 1900, and with Henri Matisse, who had been Derain's friend at the Académie school in France.
+He built up his initial fauvist style in association with Maurice de Vlaminck, whom he met in 1900; and Henri Matisse, who had been Derain's friend at the Académie school in France.

 André Derain Photo